US airlines give in to China's demands over Taiwan

 Delta and United did not respond to requests for comment outside of regular office hours.

-"As with other sectors of the economy, the US airline industry is a global business that must contend with a host of regulations and requirements," US airline industry trade association Airlines For America (A4A) said in a statement Tuesday.
+"The US airline industry is a global business that must contend with a host of regulations and requirements," US airline industry trade association Airlines For America (A4A) said in a statement on Tuesday.

 "A4A and the affected US airlines appreciate the engagement and counsel we have received from the administration as carriers begin to implement a solution," it added.